google/werm/README.md

  * The Werm server, which is the local or remote machine running the terminals, only works on Linux for now.

- * Non-Chromium-based browsers are not supported for now.
+ * Chromium-based browsers are the most tested, but Firefox also appears to work.
+You should change `ui.key.menuAccessKey` or turn off `ui.key.menuAccessKeyFocuses` in about:config to prevent alt keys from being intercepted and use them for their intended purpose of activating macros.

 ### Instructions